|

 COMMENTS

-This sequence shows why in binary 0 and 1 are the only two numbers n such that n equals the sum of its digits raised to the consecutive powers (equivalent to the base 10 sequence A032799).
-1 raised to any consecutive power is still 1 and thus any the sum of digits raised to consecutive powers for any n > 1 falls short of equaling the value of n by the n-th number of this sequence. - Alonso del Arte, Jul 27 2004
+This sequence shows why in binary 0 and 1 are the only two numbers n such that n equals the sum of its digits raised to the consecutive powers (equivalent to the base-10 sequence A032799).
+1 raised to any consecutive power is still 1 and thus any sum of digits raised to consecutive powers for any n > 1 falls short of equaling the value of n by the n-th term of this sequence. - Alonso del Arte, Jul 27 2004

 Also the number of trailing zeros in the base-2 representation of n!. - Hieronymus Fischer, Jun 18 2007